Home About Results Programs Blog Locations Book Free Consultation 🇰🇷 한국어

 Because Module 1 accuracy determines your Module 2 difficulty track — and your score ceiling — rushing Module 1 is a strategic error even when it feels efficient.
 The 3-Round Scan & Strike method is designed specifically for the Digital SAT’s adaptive structure:

-• Round 3: Final review.
-Check uncertain answers.
+– **Round 3 (8 minutes):** Final pass.
+Pattern recognition and time awareness combine to resolve remaining questions.
+What felt impossible in Round 1 often resolves cleanly here.
 Never leave a blank — there is no guessing penalty on the Digital SAT.

 Brea Olinda students with strong math backgrounds often over-solve SAT Math problems — applying full algebraic machinery to questions that yield faster to backsolving, number plugging, or Desmos.
 The Minimum-Steps Test asks: what is the fastest path to the answer that doesn’t introduce error?